naiyerasif/site/src/content/post/2024/2024-03-30-15-04-33-touch-changes-file-timestamps.md

 category: "update"
 ---

-I have used `touch` to create empty files for years (for example, `touch index.js`). <abbr title="Today I Learned">TIL</abbr> that `touch` was originally designed to update the access and modification timestamps of a file!
+I have used `touch` to create empty files for years (for example, `touch index.js`).
+Today I learned that `touch` was originally designed to update the access and modification timestamps of a file!

 Source: <https://www.man7.org/linux/man-pages/man1/touch.1.html>